 Once you’ve compared lenders that accept pension, OAS and/or investment income as forms of acceptable income, you’ll need to make sure you meet the other eligibility criteria.
 You’ll also need to gather documents and then apply online.
 You can apply online for a loan in the table above by clicking the green ‘Go to site’ button, where you’ll be securely redirected to the application page.

-While eligibility criteria can vary between providers, it usually includes:
+While eligibility criteria for retiree loans can vary between providers, it usually includes:

 Be a Canadian citizen or a permanent resident.